herman-hellenes/herman-hellenes.github.io/undone_posts/blockchain.md

 My goal is to
 * Have a solid understanding of blockchain, in order to see if it is useful for the industry.
 Have the feeling it might be useless.
 * But at least I can get own business ideas and be an expert
+* More concrete questions; use as headers!
+* So have to conclude: is this for cyber punks or a tool in business?

 Resources I need to include
 * My ethereum book